ntacv/ntacv.github.io/README.md

 - [ ] npm to yarn
 - [ ] html to ts
 - [ ] ghpages to cloudflare
+- [ ] json for wording and update all

 language cv component assembler (avr dude)
 1. [ ] proper figma (with components)